cylammarco/ASPIRED/docs/source/background/apextract.rst

 Optimal
 -------
-A Gaussian profile is used as the first iteration of the optimal extraction.
+A Gaussian profile is used for optimal extraction.
 Then at each step of the iteration, the new weighted model and data are compared until the difference is less than 0.01%.
 Detailed descriptions can be found in Horne 1986.

 Flat-Relative Optimal
 ---------------------